Helicobacter pylori: 20 years later

 Pathogenesis and Immunity:

-The mechanism by which H.pylori causes gastric damage and inflammation is summarised below.
+The mechanism by which H.pylori causes gastric damage and inflammation is summarised in fig. 3 below.

 The following points should also worth to be noted.
 Multiple virulence factors contribute to gastric inflammation, alteration of gastric acid production and tissue destruction in the infected host.
 They also facilitate initial colonisation.
 Murray et al. (2002) give a good summary of these virulence factors below.